Paste 2021 Australian Organising Committee

 He joined Karara Mining in 2012 as manager in charge of the capital works program.
 Nelson is currently general manager projects and asset compliance and the registered manager for the Karara Magnetite Processing Operation.
 A key aspect of Nelson’s accountabilities in Karara has been the technical development and management of Karara’s Large Scale Tailings Filtration and Dry Stack facility (currently the largest of such operation in the world) and for the past 8 years, he has conducted research/investigations and overseen its design and operational development.

 Dr Jarrad Coffey

 Principal Engineer Tailings and Civil/Geotechnical

-Jarrad has been involved with tailings management at Rio Tinto for the past 9 years, with responsibilities spanning technical support to projects and operations, long-term planning and most recently leadership of risk management and governance of Iron Ore’s Tailings Storage Facilities.
+Jarrad has been involved with tailings management at Rio Tinto for the past 9 years, with responsibilities spanning technical support to projects and operations, long-term planning and most recently leadership of risk management and governance of tailings storage facilities.
 More broadly, his experience extends to civil mining assets and infrastructure with specialisation in heavy duty pavement design.

 Professor Andy Fourie